paloblanco/DrivingInTheUS/readme.md

 # Analysis of the worst US states for driving

 This is an analysis of the worst states in the US for driving.
-I am creating this repo (and an associated blog post!) as part of the "Data Scientist Nanodegree Program" with Udacity
+I am creating this repo (and an associated blog post!) as part of the "Data Scientist Nanodegree Program" with Udacity.
+You can read the blog pots associated with this analysis here: https://paloblanco.github.io/drivingblog.html

+## Motivation

+Through the usage of accident and construction records for 2021, I would like to answer the following questions:

+1. When we normalize for the amount of roads, which states exhibit the highest frequency of traffic events?
+The lowest?
+2. Is there a significant difference in highway vs non-highway traffic event occurrence?
+Do states which fair poorly in one category also fair poorly in the other?
+3. Does accident frequency correlate to construction frequency?
+Do these correlate in some states but not others?
+4. Generally speaking, is there a correlation between the amount of funding a state receives and the amount of construction which occurs?
+Do accidents have any correlation with funding?

 ## Setup
 If you want to recreate this analysis, you can follow the instructions below.
 This was executed on Windows 10 and edited in VS Code, but I see no reason why this won't run on other platforms.
 You WILL need python on your system.